Thertzlor/Revenant/README.md

 k.m3 = "/3"
 ```
+# Why?
+I started developing lua scripts for my G600 all the way back in 2011 when the mouse bindings I envisioned for The Witcher 2 could not be realized within the GUI of LGS and I was struck by how complicated and awkward even basic assignments were to implement in lua (in a safe and bug-free way at least).
+I wanted a solution that did away with all the boilerplate code and manual state management.
+But even other existing lua profile managers like G-Max and ll.Project, while introducing me to useful concepts like polling, did not provide the flexibility I needed as they *still* required writing full lua functions for any logic beyond simple string outputs (besides being seemingly unmaintained).

+With Revenant's templating simple keybindings remain simple but the system is powerful enough to basically express arbitrarily complex logic.
+You might ask yourself "couldn't you just learn lua itself instead of a templating language described in lua?" and the answer is... absolutely, but this way you can just ignore any programming shenanigans that don't have anything directly to do controlling mouse functionality.

+# Features
 ## Bind anything to any button:
 - 28 Macro Types for pretty much anything you could want your mouse to do.
 - Bind multiple macros one key.